laiwz/laiwz.github.io/index.md

 -------------------------------------------
 - Welcome!
 I’m a Ph.D. candidate in [economics](https://econ.umd.edu/) at the [University of Maryland](https://www.umd.edu/).
 Prior to Maryland, I studied economics and mathematics at [Wuhan University](https://www.whu.edu.cn/).

-- I'm an applied microeconomist working on the intersection of development economics, labor economics, and political economy.
+- I'm an applied microeconomist working on the intersection of development economics, political economy, and labor economics.

 - Please check out my [CV](/assets/pdfs/CV.pdf).